How To Have A Smooth Refinancing Process

-You can expect closing costs to be equal to around 3 –6% of your purchase price.
+You can expect closing costs to be equal to around 2 – 5% of your loan’s principal balance.
 Make sure you can pay these costs before you apply for a refinance.

 Your lender might offer you a refinance without closing costs if you can’t afford to pay those expenses.
 Your lender waives your immediate closing costs but you’ll need to take on a higher interest rate in exchange for this convenience.